-It’s difficult to know where to start in writing about Florence (Firenze) and Fiesole.
+It’s difficult to know where to start when writing about Florence (Firenze) and Fiesole.

-I fell in love with the city the first time I came, following a bike trip and have returned 6 times since then.
+I fell in love with the city the first time I came, following a bike trip, and have returned 10 times since then.
 One of my favorite memories from that trip was walking down a narrow street from my hotel on Piazza Santissima Annunziata towards the Duomo.
 The street itself was filled with people marching and carrying banners and signs.
 I was standing watching the marchers when a guy came up to me and asked, ‘Do you know why they’re marching?’
 ‘No.’ ‘They want a longer lunch break.’
 I’m not sure if that was true but it seemed so quintessentially Italian, it made me smile.
-I’m not sure if the street shown in the picture below is the same one but it was in that neighborhood.
+The street I was on brought me out to the Piazza del Duomo shown in the picture below.

-I’m writing about the major museums of Firenze and Fiesole and the Firenze Duomo in other blogs so this blog will focus on some of my favorite outdoor spaces.
+You can read about the major museums of Firenze and Fiesole and the Firenze Duomo in my Museums, monuments and interesting sights and Cathedrals and Abbeys posts.
+This post will focus on some of my favorite outdoor spaces.
 As I said in my Museums and monuments post, the streets and piazzas of Firenze and most cities in Italy are wonderful museums in and of themselves.
 I highly recommend the visitflorence.com site for walking itineraries.

 Walks to Piazzale Michelangelo